-Notes: Standard errors are shown in parentheses. \p < 0.05; \\p < 0.01.
+Notes: Standard errors are shown in parentheses. p < 0.05; p < 0.01.
 Source: SPVA (ISEO/SCP)

 We apply the decomposition method to reveal the possible effect of transition skills on the expected disability duration.
-The results in Table 5 show that Dutch natives have the longest expected disability duration (17 years) and Antilleans the shortest (9 years).
-This is a surprisingly short period when compared to the expected disability duration of Dutch natives.
+The results in Table 5 show that Moroccans have the longest expected disability duration (17 years) and Antilleans the shortest (9 years).
+This is a surprisingly short period when compared to the expected disability duration of Dutch natives (16 years).
 For Turks, Moroccans and Surinamese the high expected disability durations are attributable to unfavorable observed characteristics, which leaves hardly any room for an explanation from transition skills.
+Just as for the duration in domestic care of women, the baseline hazard for immigrants is above the baseline hazard for Dutch natives.
+This difference is, however, only significant for Antilleans who show a very favorable baseline hazard.
+This may indicate that the disabled from this group have the transition skills necessary to return to paid labor.